crillab/metrics/docs/md/wallet.md

 )
 ```

-`sub_analysis` method takes two parameters:
+The `sub_analysis` method takes two parameters:
 - `column` corresponds to the column we want to filter
 - `sub_set` corresponds to a set of values allowed for the filtering

-In this previous example, only `CaDiCaL` and `Maple` appear in the `my_new_analysis` analysis.
+In the example above, only `CaDiCaL` and `Maple` appear in the `my_new_analysis` analysis.

 > You can observe an example of this subset in [this notebook](https://github.com/crillab/metrics/blob/master/example/sat-competition/2019/static_cactus_and_output.ipynb).
 Here, we want to have a clearer view on these manifold exepriment-wares.

-### *GroupBy* Operator
+### `groupby` Operator

-The *GroupBy* operator permits to create a list of new Analysis grouped by a column value.
+The `groupby` operator allows to create a list of new `Analysis` instances grouped by a column value.
 For example, if we have the family name `family` of inputs in the dataframe, it could be interesting to make separated analysis of each of them:

 ```python
 for sub_analysis in my_analysis.groupby('family'):